-the billing scheaming Eagles were more of a tank in come than my mom and dad had even one topecially since, like most sykers.
-I hadri seen my parents since they'd sent me to the academy when I was 13.
+of a common Eagles were more than my mom and dad had every than Eagles were more than the most since, like most sykers.
+I have seen my parents since they'd sent me to the academy when I was 13.
 Looking back on it, I think that's why we were so close.
 We were really the only family any of us ever had.
 That was a syker's lot before the end of the world, junior.
 In some ways, you're almost lucky you grew up afterward.